 Quadrant spines are driven from a north or south rib.
 Access to the top and bottom ribs is from the corner CCC or from the I/Os on the north and south sides of the device.

 For details on using spines in ProASIC3E devices, see the Actel application note Using Global Resources in Actel ProASIC3/E Devices.

-Figure 2-10 • ProASIC3E Spines in a Global Clock Tree Network clock system.
-As Figure 2-12 indicates, this access system is contiguous.
+Figure 2-10 • Spines in a Global Clock Tree Network

 Clock Aggregation